cudmore/pie/readme.md

 	cd ~/pie
 	./install-pie

 Thats it, the PiE server should be running and you can use the web interface at `http://[ip]:5010`.
 Where `[ip]` is the IP address of your Raspberry Pi.
 Make sure you specify port `5010` in the web address.
+By default, the PiE server will start when the machine is booted.

 ## 4) Install [uv4l][uv4l] for video streaming.

+The [uv4l][uv4l] software runs at the system level (not within the PiE folder) and only needs to be installed once per machine.

 	cd ~/pie
 	./install-uv4l

 ## 5) Install the DHT temperature/humidity sensor Python package (optional)

-If you are using a [DHT temperature/humidity sensor][am2302], the [Adafruit DHT python package][dht] needs to be installed
+If you are using a [DHT temperature/humidity sensor][am2302], the [Adafruit DHT python package][dht] needs to be installed.

 	cd ~/pie
 	./install-dht

+## 6) Checking the status of the PiE server.

+If all goes well, the web interface is all this is needed.
+If the PiE server does not work as expected, it is useful to check its log files.
+Do this with:

+	more ~/pie/pie_app/pie.log

-## 6) Controlling the PiE server from the command line
+## 7) Controlling the PiE server from the command line

 The [pie/install-pie](install-pie) script installs a system service allowing the PiE server to run in the background.
 This background PiE server can be controlled as follows: